music-suite/music-suite/docs/src/User-Guide.md

 ## Extracting parts

-We can also *extract parts* from a score:
+We can also *extract parts* from a score.
+For example:

 ```haskell+music
 extractPart violas fullScore |> fullScore